catherinesyeh/cs262-chat-replication/docs/SERVER_SPEC.md

 ## Session keys

 Logging in or creating an account returns a string session key.
 This must be sent in all future requests to identify a user's session.
+Session keys are JWTs, allowing them to be used across replicas.

 ## Request/Response System

 No streaming responses exist.
 The recipient should receive exactly one response per gRPC call.

+## IDs

+All entities (accounts and messages) are assigned a unique string ID.
+This ID is in the format `[originating replica ID]-[ascending ID]`.
+The ascending ID component will always be assigned in ascending order by the originating replica.
+IDs will never be reused.
+This ensures that IDs are unique no matter which replica receives a send message or create account request from a user.

 ## Pagination

-All entities (accounts and messages) are assigned a unique integer ID, which will always be assigned in ascending order.
-Entities are always returned to the client ordered by ID.
-The highest ID received by the client in one request can then be used as the "offset ID" in the next request - the server will then return only entities with a greater ID.
+Entities are returned in order of creation timestamp (oldest first), as assigned by its originating replica.
+A creation timestamp can then be used as an offset timestamp in an account listing request - the server will then return only entities with a more recent timestamp.
 Pagination is currently only used for listing accounts, as messages are implicitly paginated by their delivered status, as noted below.

 ## Maximum Lengths